maloubobola/Udacity/Movie/README.md

 This application needs an API key from www.themoviedb.org.
-This key must be put into the Constants.java file inside the model package.
+This key must be put into the APIContract.java file inside the model/contract package.